sajjadGG/book-python/dragon/adr-position-set.rst

 * Good: easy to add validation if needed
 * Good: easy to extend to 3D - add parameter with default value ``0``
 * Bad: arguments are implicit, require knowledge of an API what are the values provided as arguments
-* Verdict: rejected, could be done better
+* Decision: maybe, could be done better

 Option 4